strahinjapopovic/node-gen-readme/README.md

 ## License

-Application is developrd under `GNU GPL v3` license.
-Please refer to the `GNU GPL v3` license in the repo.
+Application is developrd under `MIT` license.
+Please refer to the `MIT` license in the repo.

 ## Contributing